 Designed by Stockholm architects, Hans Borgström and Bengt Lindroos in 1957, the furniture and fixtures in the library were built in Sweden.
 The shelves are made of lacquered birch and the chairs and tables are beech wood.
 Subjects in the library collection include: the New Sweden Colony, Swedish royal history, art and design, immigration, genealogy, Swedish literature and politics, and a range of other Swedish and Swedish-American topics.

 Our digital card catalogue is accessible online to aid researchers and visitors in planning their visit.
-To browse the library collection please click here.
 Please note that the library is not a lending library.